JonayahJ/HW6/README.md

 * Then I added an area for the current weather data of the city.
 * And then for the same city, I added a separate 5-day forecast for the rest of the week.

+## Comments
+My code is quite confusing and I'm not sure how to make it less so.
+I found it difficult to change the city name, add more spacing between the dynamically added cards for the 5-day weather, and get the local storage working and appending right.

 ## Link to dashboard
 https://jonayahj.github.io/HW6/